-4.9.
+4.1.9.
 Computing Center

-The Computing Center provides on-campus technical support campus- wide.
-The Computing Center is responsible for class management software, and the management of campus-wide identification, email accounts, networking, and computer hardware and software-including integration, maintenance, and updating.
-Requests for maintenance and new project development can be made online.
+The Computing Center40 provides on-campus technical support for technology campus wide.
+The Computing Center is responsible for class management software and management of campus-wide identification, email accounts, networking, computer hardware and software-including integration, maintenance and updating.
+Requests for maintenance and new project development can be done online.
 Classroom management software services and other teaching technologies are also provided by this center.

-4.10.
+4.1.10.
 Vehicle Registration and Parking

-Vehicles of faculty members must be registered with University Police and credentials must be obtained for these vehicles within twenty-four hours of bringing the vehicles to campus.
-Vehicle registration is done online.
-Specific parking areas have been designated for faculty members and these parking areas are outlined on the ULM Traffic and Parking Regulations webpage.
+Vehicles of faculty members must be registered with University Police and decals must be obtained for these vehicles within twenty-four hours after vehicles are brought to the campus.
+Vehicle registration41 is done online.
+Special parking areas have been designated for the faculty.
+The parking areas are outlined on the ULM Traffic and Parking Regulations42 webpage.
 It is important that campus regulations be studied and observed.